nasa-fornax/fornax-images/src/README.rst

 ==============================

-This repo houses Dockerfiles and supporting files for the "base_image", and "tractor" images within subdirectories of this repo.
+This repo houses Dockerfiles and supporting files for the "base_image", and "tractor" images within subdirectories of its root.
 (It also houses heasoft, but that is currently disabled until we can package it in such a way that it doesn't need to compile every time).